JMU's Houston gets new contract | FOX Sports

 (STATS) – Coach Mike Houston of national champion James Madison has been given a restructured contract, athletic director Jeff Bourne said Thursday.

-The new five-year contract runs through the 2021 season and includes both an increase in base pay and additional bonuses awarded for a CAA Football championship, conference coach of the year and national coach of the year honors.
+The new five-year contract runs through the 2021 season – adding one year to the second-year coach’s original deal – and includes both an increase in base pay and additional bonuses awarded for a CAA Football championship, conference coach of the year and national coach of the year honors.
+Rivals reported Houston’s base salary jumps from $300,000 annually to $375,000.

 Other original postseason and retention bonuses, including those connected to the program’s NCAA Academic Progress Rate score, remain intact.